OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

         - Equitable distribution of available funds

 - Set up simplest infrastructure for commercial ventures (eg, consulting, speaking)
 - Lionsberg will provide $15K in matching funds for OGM.
-OGM will reach out to potential funders and raise the initial funds tktk.
+OGM will reach out to potential funders and raise the seed funds to match.
-- Sustainability: making concrete progress against our milestones and soliciting additional funders in the second half of the Sprint will enable OGM to pave a runway that continues from Sprint to Sprint tktk.
+- Sustainability: making concrete progress against our milestones and soliciting additional funders in the second half of the Sprint will enable OGM to pave a runway that continues from Sprint to Sprint.

 - Create plan for second OGM Sprint.
     - Experiment with evaluating our progress